morganjroberts/portfolio/docs/transducer-manufacture.md

 ### Solution

-To address delamination defects, I developed a cleaning electrode procedure using abrasives and solvents - this improved yields from 45% to 94% during prototyping.
+To address delamination defects, I developed a careful cleaning electrode procedure using abrasives and solvents - this improved yields from 45% to 94% during prototyping.

-Methods already existed used to deposit thicker 600 $\mu$m layers with rapid prototyping technology.
-However, after testing these were determined to be unsuitable, due to their high interbatch variation in thickness ($\pm$50 $\mu$m).
+Methods already existed used to deposit thicker 600 $\mu$m layers on large piezoelectric crystals with rapid prototyping technology.
+However, after testing these were determined to be unsuitable for thin layers on small crystals, due to their high interbatch variation in thickness ($\pm$50 $\mu$m).

 Instead, through several rounds of prototyping I developed a novel matching layer deposition method.
 The composite layer was blade coated and then compressed onto the piezoelectric crystal using a glass plate, adjusting the compression depth using inexpensive precision gauge blocks as a positive stop.